Yagisan/The-Bustling-Valley/README.md

 **[Better Junimos](https://www.nexusmods.com/stardewvalley/mods/2221)** significantly improves Junimos: automatically plant crops, fertilize, work for a fee, increase range, and more!

-**[Better Junimos Forestry](https://www.nexusmods.com/stardewvalley/mods/8992)** and new skills to the Junimos.
+**[Better Junimos Forestry](https://www.nexusmods.com/stardewvalley/mods/8992)** adds new skills to the Junimos.
 They can hoe your fields, grow wild trees for timber, look after your fruit trees, clear debris, and mow the lawn.

+**[Greenhouse Gatherers](https://www.nexusmods.com/stardewvalley/mods/7619)** adds a way for Junimos to harvest crops inside buildings.

 **[Deluxe Grabber Redux](https://www.nexusmods.com/stardewvalley/mods/7920)** improves your Auto-Grabber to grab other things in its area: harvest crops, forage, chop down wood, dig up artefacts, collect ores.